railwayapp/docs/src/docs/guides/database-migration-guide.md

     Once the migration is complete, the migration service will be deleted.
 4. **Update Service Variables** - [Variable references](/develop/variables#reference-variables) within services that point to the database plugin will be updated to the new database service

-5. **Redeploy Connected Services** - Services previously connected to the database plugin will be redployed to apply the updated connection string and connect to the new database service.
+5. **Redeploy Connected Services** - Services previously connected to the database plugin will be redeployed to apply the updated connection string and connect to the new database service.

 _**NOTE: The legacy plugin will NOT be deleted automatically.**_